luyadev/luya/docs/guide/app-openapi.md

 ## Enable OpenApi Endpoint

+> To generate the OpenApi File the `cebe/php-openapi` composer package is required, install the library with `composer require cebe/php-openapi`.

 In order to enable the OpenApi Endpoint you can either use `remoteToken` or ` publicOpenApi` property:

 + `remoteToken`: If a {{luya\web\Application::remoteToken}} is defined, the `?token=sha1($remoteToken)` param can be used to retrieve the OpenAPI defintion: `https://yourdomain.com/admin/api-admin-remote/openapi?token=8843d7f92416211de9ebb963ff4ce28125932878` (where token is an sha1 encoded value of remoteToken)